Whoopi Goldberg

 Whoopi Goldberg and her mom

-Due to dyslexia, Caryn stopped attending school classes, but she fell in love with the stage at the age of eight.
-Everyone noticed the acting talent of the young African American girl, and she was entrusted with leading roles, which she performed flawlessly.
+Because of dyslexia, Caryn stopped attending school, but she fell in love with the stage at the age of eight.
+Everyone recognized her natural acting talent, and she was entrusted with leading roles, which she performed flawlessly.

 Difficulties arose during her teenage years.
-She became so involved in the hippie culture that she ran away to a commune.
+She got so caught up in hippie culture that she ran away to a commune.
 To earn money for food, she worked as a security guard, then as a makeup artist in a morgue, and even at a construction site.
 At fourteen, she tried drugs for the first time and quickly developed a heroin addiction.
 Her future might have been different if she hadn't met Alvin Martin, a member of the anti-drug movement.
-He practically pulled her out of oblivion, married her, and in 1973, their daughter Alexandra was born.
+He essentially saved her from that life, married her, and in 1973, their daughter Alexandra was born.

 First Roles

-But family happiness alone was not enough for Karen.
-She was constantly looking for acting jobs, and in 1979 she was invited to come to a theater in San Diego, where they needed an actress for a role in the play "Mother Courage and Her Children."
+But family happiness wasn't enough for Karen.
+She constantly searched for acting jobs, and in 1979 she got invited to a San Diego theater that needed an actress for "Mother Courage and Her Children."
 Alvin, busy with his work in New York, refused to move.
-So Karen Johnson, taking only her daughter and leaving behind her past life and her own name, arrived in San Diego as Whoopi Goldberg.
+So Karen Johnson packed up her daughter, left her past life and name behind, and arrived in San Diego as Whoopi Goldberg.

-After brilliantly playing two characters at once, since one of the actresses fell ill, Whoopi realized she could play three or four roles.
-She created a one-woman show for herself called "The Spook Show," with which she went on a tour across America, Canada, and Europe.
+After brilliantly stepping into two characters when another actress fell ill, Whoopi realized she could handle three or four roles.
+She created her own one-woman show called "The Spook Show" and toured across America, Canada, and Europe.

 Young actress Whoopi Goldberg (The Spook Show, 1984)